mvincerx/git-workflows-training/README.md

 * Create branches for development
 * Submit a Pull Request

-Use this sandbox as practice in preparation for contributing to [Clear Linux\* OS documentation](git@github.com:mvincerx/git-workflows-training.git)
+Use this sandbox as practice in preparation for contributing to [Clear Linux Documentation](https://github.com/clearlinux/clear-linux-documentation)

 *Note: Files contained herein are not official Clear Linux* OS documentation.*